Best Mattress for Kids - Firm or Soft, What Type is Best?

 The GhostBed classic is a medium firm cooling mattress that's without a doubt worth the investment.
 It's an 11" all foam mattress for kids that consists of 4 layers of different foams that offer a plush supportive platform, while also actively cooling those who sleep hot.

 Unlike some other mattresses, this supportive medium firm mattress is all foam, which helps isolation motion and keep hot sleepers asleep throughout the entire night -- priceless.

 GhostBed is a family owned company that prides themselves on excellent customer service so you can be sure the process of purchasing and getting your mattress delivered will be smooth.

 If your child has issues with bedwetting, you can also add a GhostProtector to your order as well.
 This waterproof mattress cover locks out all moisture without creating a crinkly plastic feeling like other protectors do.

 What We Don't Like

-The Sweetnight 8" Hybrid Mattress is specially designed with young sleepers in mind.
-It will provide your child with the perfect balance of support and comfort, with the individually-wrapped innersprings and foam set on top.
-The high-density memory foam layer, along with the gel infused memory foam, will slowly adjust to your body so that you’re able to sleep comfortably.
+The Sweetnight Hybrid is an 8-inch mattress designed with young sleepers and bunk beds in mind.
+It will provide your child with the perfect balance of support, comfort, and pressure relief with the individually-wrapped innersprings and foam set on top.
+The high-density memory foam layer, along with the gel infused foam, will slowly adjust to your body so that you’re able to sleep comfortably.
 With the motion isolation too, your child won’t be woken anymore by the dog jumping onto their bed.
 They can just sleep and relax on this healthy and hypoallergenic (Certipur us certified) mattress for kids alternative.
-Plus, if your child sleeps on their side, they should really enjoy the support and comfort this mattress has to offer.
+Plus, if your child sleeps on their side, they should really enjoy the support and comfort this quality mattress has to offer.
 Use code SLEEPSHOP at checkout to get the best discount available.

 Need Help Sleeping Better?
 Request our FREE Sleep Hygiene Guide.